Confirmed the results of the Commission "Depleted Uranium"

 Publication of a statistical-epidemiological scientific study on the Italian military

-Today we are reporting the publication, in the journal "Epidemiology & Prevention", of a scientific study funded by the Corvelva Association which has demonstrated what the Commission declared "Depleted uranium", especially in the chapter dedicated to military vaccinations, i.e. significant excesses of risk emerged in missionaries compared to non-missionaries.
+Today we announce the disclosure, in the journal "Epidemiology & Prevention", of a scientific study funded by the Corvelva Association that demonstrated what was declared by the Commission "Depleted Uranium", especially in the chapter dedicated to military vaccinations, that is significant excesses of risk emerged in missionaries compared to non-missionaries.
 Although the commission had recently updated data, however, it will be necessary to have information on their possible determinants, such as environmental contamination and personal or health risk factors, where health means vaccination prophylaxis.

 Finally the claim that "those who go on a mission are healthier" are silenced.
 The next step will be to study in detail the data of the soldiers who remain at home, checking whether they get sick more than civilians.